A Guide to Configuring the Best Commercial Range for Your Kitchen

 A fairly busy restaurant will likely do well with a 48- or 60-inch cooktop, which allow for plenty of burners and specialty tops.
 Only the busiest eateries are likely to need a 72-inch unit, while those below 48 inches are typically for smaller operations.

-We have a general piece on this comparison (link to gas v. electric piece) that can offer insight on this choice.
+We have a general piece on this comparison that can offer insight on this choice.
 Specifically for commercial ranges, electric ranges are typically going to be more efficient because they put most of their heat directly into the cooking vessel.
 That also means they put less heat into the kitchen, which saves you on air conditioning and ventilation.
 This type of commercial restaurant range is also less likely to cause grease fires, since there is no open flame, and there’s no chance for gas leaks.
 These also typically require less maintenance and ventilation.

 Still, gas is the undisputed commercial kitchen champ based on how many cooks use it.
 Gas is typically a cheaper utility and chefs like that it gives instant heat increases or decreases.
 It’s also a preference established early, since most culinary schools use gas ranges.